Q&A: Syria chemical weapons disarmament deal

 On 14 September, the UN confirmed Syria had acceded to the Chemical Weapons Convention (CWC), which commits members to destroying their stockpiles.

 Seven days later, the OPCW confirmed it had received "the expected disclosure from the Syrian government regarding its chemical weapons programme".
-It declined to release details of what was in the declaration.
+It declined to release details of what was in the declaration, which it says is privileged information.

 The US-Russia agreement says the two countries have "reached a shared assessment of the amount and type of chemical weapons involved".
 One US official said the agreed estimate was 1,000 tons of chemical weapons, including the blister agent, sulphur mustard, and sarin nerve agent.